qmarcou/IGoR/README.md

 #### Model marginals files
 *\*_marginals.txt* files contain information to create Model_Marginals C++ objects.
 It encapsulates the probabilities for each recombination event's realization.
-As for the model parameters files, the marginals files are are sectionned by special characters as follows:
+As for the model parameters files, the marginals files are are sectioned by special characters as follows:

 - `@` introduces the recombination event's nickname the following probabilities are referring to.
 - `$Dim` introduces the dimensions of the event and its conditional dimensions probability array.
 By convention the last dimension refers to the considered event dimension.